lidasharova/lidasharova/README.md

 ###    👨🏻‍💻  About Me

 - 💡 &nbsp;I am constantly learning new technologies
-- 🎯 &nbsp;I am results oriented.
+- 🎯 &nbsp;I am results oriented
-- 🎓 &nbsp;I am currently studying JavaScript and React courses.
+- 🎓 &nbsp;I am currently studying JavaScript and React courses
-- 👩🏼‍💻 &nbsp;I practice writing code daily.
+- 👩🏼‍💻 &nbsp;I practice writing code daily
-- ✅ &nbsp;I strive to make the code better and also more readable.
+- ✅ &nbsp;I strive to make the code better and also more readable
 - 🙋🏼‍♀️ &nbsp;I am friendly and will fit into any team very well
 - 📋 &nbsp;My resume on [site]() or [habr]() or [headhunter]() (in Russian).
 - ✍🏻 &nbsp;You can shoot me a message at [Telegram](https://t.me/lidasharova)